SettleAPI/settle-api-description/docs/7. Reference Documentation/SDK's/Settle SDK for Node.js/a.introduction.md

   });
 ```

-#### Client Functions
+#### Basic Client Function Usage

 ```js
 method.function().then(success, failure)
 ```

-See our article on [how to use Client Functions in the Settle SDK for Node.js](./ZG9jOjM0ODQwMjA4-using-the-client-functions).
+For a full overview of all available Client Functions, see our article on [how to use Client Functions in the Settle SDK for Node.js](./ZG9jOjM0ODQwMjA4-using-the-client-functions).

 <!-- ### OAuth 2.0 Authorization Framework - Coming Soon